-- Export Library Archive – export selected material(s).
+- Export Library Archive – exports selected material(s).

-- Import Library Archive – import materials from a package created by the Export command.
+- Import Library Archive – imports materials from a package created by the Export command.

 - Preview Type > – lets you choose whether to display material previews on a sphere, cube or flat surface.

-- Cut – remove a selected material and place its copy to the Clipboard.
+- Cut – removes a selected material and places its copy to the Clipboard.

-- Copy – copy a selected material to the Clipboard.
+- Copy – copies a selected material to the Clipboard.

-- Paste – paste a material from the Clipboard to the open category.
+- Paste – pastes a material from the Clipboard to the open category.